Una Noche Clara / A Clear Night

 I found a bench and sat.
 I had no book, no phone in hand, no task.
 Just the sound of water lapping against stone and the slow parade of families walking after dinner.
 A child ran past laughing.
 A couple held hands.
 An older man fished from the rocks nearby, patient and unhurried.

 The body knows arrival before the mind catches up.
 It registers safety in the loosening of the jaw, the deepening of breath, the release of tension held so long it had become invisible.
-Stephen Porges (2011), in his foundational work on polyvagal theory, explains that the autonomic nervous system continuously scans for cues of safety or danger through a process he calls neuroception.
+Stephen Porges (2011), in his foundational work on how the nervous system responds to safety and threat, explains that the autonomic nervous system continuously scans for cues of safety or danger through a process he calls the body’s instinct to scan for safety.
 This term refers to the neural evaluation of risk and safety that occurs below conscious awareness, reflexively triggering shifts in physiological state (Porges, 2022).
-Unlike perception, which involves mindful awareness, neuroception operates automatically, distinguishing environmental features that are safe, dangerous, or life-threatening.
+Unlike perception, which involves mindful awareness, the body’s instinct to scan for safety operates automatically, distinguishing environmental features that are safe, dangerous, or life-threatening.

-When the nervous system detects sufficient cues of safety, what Porges (2022) describes as a neuroception of safety, the body shifts from states of protection into states of restoration.
-The ventral vagal complex, a branch of the vagus nerve associated with calm, connection, and social engagement, becomes activated.
+When the nervous system detects sufficient cues of safety, what Porges (2022) describes as the body’s sense of being safe, the body shifts from states of protection into states of restoration.
+The genuine safety complex, a branch of the vagus nerve associated with calm, connection, and social engagement, becomes activated.
 This shift arrives below conscious choice.
 It is something we allow by creating conditions where safety can emerge.

 Sitting there on that bench, watching the pelicans dive and the light change, I felt something unclench.
 Quietly, almost imperceptibly.
 The vigilance I had carried for years began, very slowly, to set itself down.